mila-iqia/digit-detection/README.md

 You can easily add this script to a `.pbs` file with your specific settings.

 To change the data directories, you can modify the`train_on_helios.sh` script.

 To change configurations during training, use the `config/base_config.yml` file.
 This contains tuneable options that can be useful.

 To use skopt bayesian hyperparameter optimisation use the `config/skopt_base_config.yml` file.

-To modify the models used, modify the appropriate model declaration in `trainer/trainer.py`.
-Currently, VGG and Resnet as well as simple baselines are implemented.
+To add new models, create a new model file in `models/` folder  and modify the appropriate model declaration in `trainer/trainer.py`.
+Currently, VGG and Resnet are implemented.

 ## Best Model

+### Bloc 1
 The best performing model found for the first part of the project was a VGG19 with learning rate 1e-3, momentum 0.9, SGD optimizer and batch size of 32.

+### Bloc 2
+???

 ## Run the code interactively
 For debugging purpose you might want to run your code interactively.